 - Physical therapy.
 Specific exercises can help increase range of motion and flexibility, as well as help strengthen the muscles in your foot and ankle.

 - Assistive devices.
 Using a cane or wearing a brace might help improve your mobility, and orthotics can minimize pressure on the foot and decrease pain.

 - Non-steroidal anti-inflammatory medications (NSAIDs) like ibuprofen and naproxen reduce pain and swelling.
 Cortisone injections can provide temporary pain relief.

 If your pain causes disability and is not relieved with nonsurgical options, your OSI doctor will discuss the following surgical options:

 - Total ankle replacement (arthroplasty)

 Most OSI patients experience pain relief after surgery, and the quality of your life will be improved.
-Full recovery can take from four to nine months, depending on how severe your condition was.
+Full recovery can take from 4 to 9 months, depending on how severe your condition was.
 Foot and ankle surgery can be painful, and you can expect discomfort.
-However, with the care of your OSI team, you should be able to resume your normal daily routine within three or four months.
+However, with the care of your OSI team, you should be able to resume your normal daily routine within 3 or 4 months.